-- a) because of the effects of the matters described in Basis for Adverse Opinion section, proper backs of accounts have not been kept by the Company as required by the Companies Act.
-2017 (XIX.of 2017). - b) because of the effects of the matters described in Basis for Adverse Opinion section, the unconsolidated statement of financial position, unconsolidated statement of profit or loss, unconsolidated statement of cash flows and unconsolidated statement of cash flows and unconsolidated statement of changes in equity together with the notes thereon have not been drawn up in conformity with the Companies Act, 2017 (XIX of 2017) and are not in agreement with the books of account and returns. - investment made, expenditure incurred and guarantees extended during the year were for the purpose of the Company's business; and - d) no Zakat was deductible under the Zakat and Ushr Ordinance, 1980(XVIII of 1980)
+- a) because of the effects of the matters described in Basis for Adverse Opinion section, proper books of accounts have not been kept by the Company as required by the Companies Act, 2017 (XIX of 2017); - b) because of the effects of the matters described in Basis for Adverse Opinion section, the unconsolidated statement of financial position, unconsolidated statement of profit or loss, unconsolidated statement of comprehensive income, unconsolidated statement of cash flows and unconsolidated statement of changes in equity together with the notes thereon have not been drawn up in conformity with the Companies Act, 2017 (XIX of 2017) and are not in agreement with the books of account and returns. - investment made, expenditure incurred and guarantees extended during the year were for the purpose of the Company's business; and - d) no Zakat was deductible under the Zakat and Ushr Ordinance, 1980(XVIII of 1980).

-The engagement partner on the audit resulting in this independent auditor's report is Mehmood A. Rozzak.
+The engagement partner on the audit resulting in this independent auditor's report is Mehmood A. Razzak.